Microsoft has faced criticism for changing the pop-up box encouraging Windows users to upgrade to Windows 10.

 Brad Chacos, senior editor at the PC World website, described it as a "nasty trick".

-"Deploying these dirty tricks only frustrates long-time Windows users who have very valid reasons to stick with operating systems they already know and love," he wrote.
+"Deploying these dirty tricks only frustrates long-time Windows users who have very valid reasons to stick with operating systems they already know and love."

 Microsoft said: "With the free Windows 10 upgrade offer ending on 29 July, we want to help people upgrade to the best version of Windows.